-m.
+n.
 Due to Private Partner

 The amount due to Private partners consists of the obligation to BNA for the first 15% of the design and build costs.
 The obligation is measured at amortized cost based on the effective interest rate, which is represented by the rate implicit within the contract.
-Capital payments commence upon handover of the Canadian Port of Entry and expire after 30 years, which include both principal and interest payments.
+In accordance with the Project Agreement amendment, capital payments commenced in December 2023, the date indicated in the original Project Agreement.
+The capital payments expire after 30 years, and include both principal and interest components.